Three things we dive into in this episode:

-Learn what it means to feel your innate sense of wholeness and to stop sourcing it from outside yourself.
+What it means to feel your innate sense of wholeness and to stop sourcing it from outside yourself

-Learn holistic and actionable ways to start finding a sense of wholeness today.
+Holistic and actionable ways to start sourcing a sense of wholeness from within yourself today

 Check out the Whole, Full, & Alive’s official trailer to learn more about me and the podcast.

 Release restrictive dieting, break free from body shame, & create habits that help you live fully!
 Sign up for my nutrition coaching program and community, Whole, Full, and Alive, or book a FREE 20 Minute Discovery Call!

 🎟 Get a chance to join Caitie’s nutrition coaching program and community for FREE!